MotBCS/prep_mate/README.md

 - Create a grocery list

 Future Features:
-- Smart grocery list (returns cheapest price of items on grocerry list from stores in you area)
+- Smart grocery list (returns the cheapest price of items on grocery list from stores in your area)
 - Share your meal plans with family and friends
 - Calorie counter
 - Save previous meal plans with the creation date